strzibny/advanced-ruby-cartridge/README.md

 Example Rails application
 =========================

-If you have any problems with running application using this cartridge, take a look at my example Rails application which supports either JRuby or default Ruby environment. (will be here soon :) )
+If you have any problems with running application using this cartridge, take a look at my example Rails application which supports JRuby and also default Ruby environment. (link will be here soon :) )

-If you want contact me, send me an email on pbrazdil@redhat.com
+If you want to contact me, send me an email on pbrazdil@redhat.com